 }

 You’ll notice some new syntax that we haven’t covered yet: type Item and Self::Item, which are defining an associated type with this trait.
-We’ll talk about associated types in depth in Chapter 19, but for now, all you need to know is that this code says implementing Iterator trait requires that you also define an Item type, and this Item type is used in the return type of the next method.
-In other words, the Item type will be the type of element that’s returned from the iterator.
+We’ll talk about associated types in depth in Chapter 19, but for now, all you need to know is that this code says implementing the Iterator trait requires that you also define an Item type, and this Item type is used in the return type of the next method.
+In other words, the Item type will be the type returned from the iterator.

-The next method is the only method that the Iterator trait requires implementers of the trait to define. next returns one item of the iterator at a time wrapped in Some, and when iteration is over, it returns None.
+The Iterator trait only requires implementors to define one method: the next method, which returns one item of the iterator at a time wrapped in Some and, when iteration is over, it returns None.

-We can call the next method on iterators directly if we’d like; Listing 13-15 has a test that demonstrates the values we’d get on repeated calls to next on the iterator created from the vector:
+We can call the next method on iterators directly; Listing 13-15 demonstrates what values are returned from repeated calls to next on the iterator created from the vector:

 Filename: src/lib.rs